Letter from the Program Director

 - A separate CTU E / Medicine Short Stay Unit (MSSU) is a unique rotation that provides complimentary training.
 This team staffs a 10-14 bed medical short stay unit where the expected length of stay is less than 4 days.

 - Subspecialty training is based on rotations through inpatient consultation services and ambulatory clinics.
-Residents rotate through each of the major specialties and have a number of selectives and electives available for additional experience as desired.
+Residents rotate through each of the major specialties and have a number of selective and elective rotations available for additional experience as desired.

 - Training in intensive care is currently scheduled as an introductory Airway/ICU block in the PGY1 year, and then 2 blocks of the PGY2 year.
 Experience in managing critical care patients is vital before residents become PGY3 in the program.
 Residents receive simulation training and a separate educational curriculum during their ICU blocks.